Back in childhood, and later into the years of becoming a lover of films, the horror/slasher genre was rarely on my radar.

 In the early days, this wasn't because of a strict "no horror movies" policy laid down in my parents' household.
 Sure, movies rated 'R' were kept to a minimum.
 Stand by Me was one I remember watching far before turning 17.

 Yes, perhaps I was thrown by a viewing of The Witches of Eastwick; a movie my mom eventually turned off as the "have another cherry" scenes proved to be too much.
-Generally, however, there wasn't much of a desire on my behalf to seek out the horror and slasher films of the world.
+Generally, however, there was not much of a desire on my behalf to seek out the horror and slasher films of the world.

 I was aware of Freddy, Jason, Michael, the Candyman, and the slew of other franchises that dominated this realm in late 1970s and 80s.
 And I had seen Gremlins, which I find to be on the fringe of horror genre because, well, of the Gizmo stuffed animal craze (of which I gladly participated).